This ‘game-changing’ heated airer will slash your electricity bill

-We all know washing needs to be done even on the chilly, wet days of winter - and that can mean spending months with every available space draped with steaming laundry.
-Drying wet clothes in your house, especially on radiators, releases large amounts of moisture into the room and puts you at risk of developing damp in your walls - a major and expensive issue to rectify.
+Drying wet clothes in your house, especially on radiators, releases large amounts of moisture into the room.
+This puts your walls at risk of developing damp – a major and expensive issue to rectify.
 But if you don't have the space or budget to install a tumble dryer, a heated clothes airer can be a lifesaver.

 We've put the best heated airers through their paces to see which one came out on top.
 Read on to discover more…